Back to Blog

 Bridging loans are useful when you need to move quickly, and a standard mortgage would take too long.
 For overseas buyers, the most common situations are:

-- Buying at auction: UK property auctions require you to complete the purchase within 28 days.
-Mortgages can’t be arranged that quickly, but a bridging loan can.
+• Buying at auction: UK property auctions require you to complete the purchase within 28 days.
+Mortgages cannot be arranged that quickly, but a bridging loan can.
 Non-residents use auction finance to compete with cash buyers.

-- Chain break: If a seller won’t wait for your international mortgage approval, a bridging loan can keep the deal going while you arrange your longer-term finance.
+• Chain break: If a seller will not wait for your international mortgage approval, a bridging loan can keep the deal going while you arrange your longer-term finance.

-- Unmortgageable property: Some properties, like period conversions, uninhabitable flats, or commercial-to-residential units, can’t be mortgaged as they are.
+• Unmortgageable property: Some properties, such as period conversions, uninhabitable flats, or commercial-to-residential units, cannot be mortgaged as such.
 A bridging loan can fund the purchase and any work needed.
 Once the property is ready to rent, you can switch to a buy-to-let mortgage.

 Can a non-UK resident apply for a bridging loan in the UK?

-You can get a bridging loan as a non-resident, but it's more challenging than applying as a UK resident.
+You can get a bridging loan as a non-resident, but it is more challenging than applying as a UK resident.

 No high-street banks offer bridging loans.
 Instead, you will need to go through specialist bridging lenders.
 They look at the property and your exit strategy, rather than your UK address or credit history.